 |23rd April 2021||Blog|

-This year, we are returning approximately £700k in marketing premium back to members based on their agreement use in 2019/20.
+This year, we have returned over £740k in marketing premium back to members based on their agreement use in 2019/20.
 Marketing premium, which we collect from suppliers, is generated from an institution’s spend via agreements available through SUPC membership.
-Over half of members will cover at least 50% of the cost of their annual membership through this return of marketing premium, and virtually all members will receive some marketing premium back.
+Over half of members will have covered at least 50% of the cost of their annual membership through this return of money, and virtually all members will have received some marketing premium back.

 While it continues to be a difficult time for universities and organisations across the HE sector, returning your marketing premium is part of our commitment to support you.
 The SUMS Group, including SUPC, operates a subscription-based funding model, which provides service stability for members and transparency around the ROI members achieve through their membership.

 SUPC helps over 100 UK universities, colleges and educational charities to deliver value to their students, staff and wider communities through effective procurement.
 In 2019-20, our members spent over £386m through agreements and saved over £54.5m.